 - Distribute Copies

-- Any commercial application of the work, with prior agreement by the author, is exclusively granted to Lifescience Global Canada Inc.
+- Right for any commercial application of the work, with prior agreement by the author, is exclusively granted to Lifescience Global Canada Inc.

 Manuscripts presented for research and review articles in the respective journal should be split into the following sections: